scalameta/sbt-native-image/readme.md

 +   .enablePlugins(NativeImagePlugin)
     .settings(
       // ...
-+     Compile / mainClass := Some("com.my.MainClass"),
++     Compile / mainClass := Some("com.my.MainClass")
-      // These options (and running `nativeImageRunAgent` command ) may be necessary if your app or any dependency uses reflection or JNI.
-+     nativeImageOptions += s"-H:ReflectionConfigurationFiles=${target.value / "native-image-configs" / "reflect-config.json"}",
-+     nativeImageOptions += s"-H:ConfigurationFileDirectories=${target.value / "native-image-configs" }",
-+     nativeImageOptions +="-H:+JNI",
     )
 ```

+Additionally, if your app uses reflection or JNI, you may need to run `nativeImageRunAgent` command to capture runtime information.
+For more details, see [`nativeImageRunAgent`](#nativeimagerunagent) section.

 Finally, run the `nativeImage` task to generate the binary.